Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Methodologies

-The input real images are normalized between $[-1, 1]$ during training to make them compatible with the output (synthetic images) of the generator, that uses TanH activation function in the last layer.
-The GCC value is multiplied by 100 and rounded to 2 decimal digits (referred to as ``adjusted" GCC in this paper) before feeding it to the GAN model so as to increase the variance in the input GCC values across the training images, consequently influencing the model discrimination ability over different GCC values.
-Further, the ROI image given by the Phenocam website is a black-and-white image where the black portion denotes the region of interest (Figure \ref{fig:real_images}).
-With the intention of focusing on the ROI, the pixel values in the ROI image are inverted, i.e., they are set to a value of 1 over the ROI and 0 for the rest of the image.
-The pre-processed ROI image and the adjusted-GCC inputs are concatenated as additional channels to the inputs of the generator and the discriminator.
-During training, orthogonal initialization is used for the weight parameters in the convolution and linear layers as suggested in \cite{BIGGAN2018}.
-We use the hinge loss \cite{HINGEGAN2017} as an adversarial loss for GAN training.
-The hinge loss for discriminator and generator are defined below:
+The input real images are normalized to the range $[-1, 1]$ during training to ensure compatibility with the output (synthetic images) of the generator, which uses TanH activation function in its last layer.
+The GCC values are scaled by multiplying them by 100 and rounded to two decimal places (referred to as ``adjusted'' GCC in this paper) before being fed into the GAN model.
+This adjustment increases the variance in the input GCC values across the training images, consequently influencing the model's ability to discriminate among different GCC values.
+Additionally, the ROI image given by the Phenocam website is a black-and-white image, where the black region represents the region of interest (Figure \ref{fig:real_images}).
+With the intention of focusing on the ROI, the pixel values in the ROI image are inverted, such that the ROI region is assigned a value of 1, while the rest of the image is set to 0.
+The pre-processed ROI image and the adjusted-GCC inputs are concatenated as additional channels to the inputs of both the generator and the discriminator.
+During training, we utilize orthogonal initialization for the weight parameters in the convolutional and linear layers, as suggested in \cite{BIGGAN2018}.
+The adversarial training uses hinge loss \cite{HINGEGAN2017}, which is defined separately for the discriminator and the generator as follows:

-where, $D(x)$: the probability that $x$ comes from the real data distribution $p(data)$; $z$: the input to the generator; $G(z)$: the generator's output on the given input, $z$; $D(G(z))$: the discriminator's estimate that the generated synthetic image is real.
+where, $D(x)$: the probability that $x$ comes from the real data distribution $p(data)$; $z$: the input to the generator; $G(z)$: the generator's output on the given input $z$; $D(G(z))$: the discriminator's estimate that the generated synthetic image is real.